Influence of Dark Matter on the Magnetized Neutron Star: Results and Discussion

 In Fig. \ref{fig:eos_par_frac}, we calculate the value of $X_i$ for DM admixed magnetized neutron star for three different DM momenta $k_f^{\rm DM} = 0.00, 0.02$, and $0.04$ GeV with the variation of the core MF.
 The PF for neutron and DM are not taken as they are charge-less particles.
 Hence, the MF has no interactions with them.
 In this study, we have not included the anomalous magnetic moment (AMM) of the neutrons and protons for simplicity of the results.

 From the upper panel of Fig. \ref{fig:eos_par_frac}, we notice that protons and electrons appear almost at the same density.
 However, the muon appears $\approx 0.1$ fm$^{-3}$ for both BigApple and IOPB-I cases.
 It is observed that a lower magnitude of MF (for example, $10^{17}$ G) doesn't change the PF significantly.
 However, with an increase in the MF strength at the core, the population density changes and shows oscillating behavior due to the subsequent filling of Landau levels.
-This is because, with an increase in MF strength, the mass of the charged particle becomes heavier, and it oscillates prominently, especially in the core of the neutron star, as mentioned in Ref. \cite{Patra_2020}.
-We have also calculated the PF for the parallel ($\parallel$) and perpendicular ($\perp$) components of the MF and found that it is almost similar for both components.
-In addition to MF, it is also noticed that the neutron star with a finite DM fraction has does not affect the PF.
+This is because, with an increase in MF strength, the mass of the charged particle becomes heavier, and the oscillatory behaviour becomes prominent, especially in the core of the neutron star, as mentioned in Ref. \cite{Patra_2020}.
+In addition to MF, it is also noticed that the neutron star with a finite DM fraction does not affect the PF.

 The EOSs for magnetized neutron stars with DM admixture are calculated and presented in the lower panel of Figure \ref{fig:eos_par_frac}, illustrating the dependence on the MF strength for various DM fractions.
-The EOSs exhibit increased stiffness (or softness) for the $\perp$ ($\parallel$) components of the MF.
+The EOSs exhibit increased stiffness (or softness) for the $\perp$ ($\parallel$) pressure.
+While the $P_\perp$ and $P_\parallel$ differ in their magnitude (see Eqs. \eqref{eq:p_par} and \eqref{eq:trans_press} ); they only become significantly different for very large $B$ \cite{Strickland_2012}.
+Therefore, the anisotropy in the pressure becomes significant only at the higher strength of the central magnetic field.
+Furthermore, the difference between the $\perp$ and $\parallel$ pressure (stiffness ( softness) of the $\perp$ ($\parallel$) pressure) primarily arises due to the sign (+ (-)) of the contribution of the pure magnetic term in the $\perp$ ($\parallel$) pressure as in Eq. \eqref{eq:press} (also see Fig. 6 and the associated description of Ref. \cite{Mariani_2022}).
 Additionally, the presence of DM introduces further softening effect on the EOSs, with the degree of softness primarily determined by the DM content within the neutron star.
 Comparing the models employed in this study, BigApple demonstrates a stiffer EOS than IOPB-I. However, the influence of the MF on the softness or stiffness of the BigApple model is relatively less prominent as compared to the IOPB-I case.
 This model dependency of the MF effect on EoS stems from their effective masses which control the number of Landau levels (see Eq. \eqref{eq:eff_mass} and \eqref{eq:nmax}).